mevalle/Hypercomplex-Valued-Recurrent-Correlation-Neural-Networks/README.md

 ## Getting Started

-This repository contain the Julia source-codes of some hypercomplex-valued ECNNs, as described in the paper "Hypercomplex-Valued Recurrent Correlation NeuralNetworks" by Marcos Eduardo Valle and Rodolfo Lobo.
+This repository contain the Julia source-codes of some hypercomplex-valued ECNNs, as described in the paper "Hypercomplex-Valued Recurrent Correlation NeuralNetworks" by Marcos Eduardo Valle and Rodolfo Lobo (see http://arxiv.org/abs/2002.00027).
 The Jupyter-notebook of the computational experimens are also available in this repository.

 ## Usage